thh32/IVON/README.md

 ## Barcode value table
 This table identifies which databases require a match for each of the barcode values to be assigned.
 This therefore allows researchers to better understand the IVON barcoding system.

+An example of a barcode is  `1.0.0.0.1.0.12.0` which is the barcode for HIV-1.
+The first value indicates the presence of an RNA-directed DNA polymerase complex.
+Each `0` indicates the lack of any identified protein associated with that process, in this case that includes integrase, capsid proteins, tail proteins, host entry and host exit processes.
+The `1` in the fifth position indicates the presence of a viral envelope and the `12` in the seventh position identifies HIV-1 as interacting with its hsot by modulating host morphology or physiology, negative regulation of viral processes and regulating the hosts viral response.

 ## IVON annotation
 For the annotation of a viral genome against the IVON provided databases we suggest using the python code provided below.
 This script will annotate yours genome using DIAMOND (https://github.com/bbuchfink/diamond), however the script can easily be adapted to run your local sequence aligner (LSA) of choice.